The True Value of Original Paint

 The goal here is not to put down the refinishing industry – they do an incredible job considering what they have to work with.
 Unlike the manufacturer, they aren’t worried about ensuring the thinnest coat possible, nor are they under a rushed factory setting.
 And while this article emphasizes strength and longevity, most body shops who put the time in are easily capable of producing a far more beautiful finish than what comes out of the factory.
 Unfortunately, many insurance repairs don’t see this level of dedication, and the quality shows.

-The goal in the end is to shine a brighter spotlight on the cars wearing their original paint.
+In the end, the goal is to shine a brighter spotlight on the cars wearing their original paint.
 It’s a guarantee – not a gamble – that a re-painted car will chip easier, offer less scratch resistance, and wear at a faster rate than the factory paint job ever could.
 So, collectors – you aren’t just chasing the factory finish for its originality – you are after it’s strength, uniformity, and longevity.

 Andre Clemente, Founder of New Old Cars, LLC ©

-About the Author: Andre Clemente, a member of the Society of Automotive Historians (SAH), has spent over 12 years in the business of buying and selling of cars – half of which were spent in the classic car/sports car business.
-As an automotive paint fanatic, he spent those same years detailing and learning paint correction on all sorts of cars.
-Andre has been inspecting automotive paintwork in the field since day one, working alongside veteran dealers, brokers, and a licensed concours judge in the process.
-Years of real world practice and application exposed him to many inconsistencies and myths in the practice of authenticating a vehicle’s paint job.
-Rather than keep his knowledge as a trade secret, he has decided to expose everything he has learned with the goal of educating the collector car community, and ultimately shine a brighter light on the cars wearing their true original paint.
+About the Author: Andre Clemente, a member of the Society of Automotive Historians (SAH), has spent over 12 years in the business of buying and selling cars – half of those years were dedicated to the classic car/sports car business.
+As an automotive paint fanatic, Andre has been hyper-focused on learning paint correction and inspecting automotive paintwork, working alongside veteran dealers, brokers, and a licensed Concours judge in the process.
+Years of real-world practice and application gave him the experience to identify inaccuracies and myths that are widely accepted when authenticating a vehicle’s paint job.
+Rather than keep his knowledge as a trade secret, he has decided to share the research and insider details he’s learned to help educate the collector car community, and ultimately shine a brighter light on the cars truly wearing their original paint.